Veniamin668/windows-debloater-runner/README.md

 ## What gets removed

 Software that is not on the allowlist may be removed if a supported uninstaller is available.
-Cleanup via Chocolatey has also been integrated; it can be enabled using choco-del `true`.
+Cleanup via Chocolatey has also been integrated; it can be enabled using `choco-del: true`.

 Examples:
 - .NET Runtime